Thousands flee Israeli airstrikes on Lebanon: ‘We’re afraid for a big war’

 White House Correspondent

-Thousands of people have arrived in the Lebanese city of Aley, about 12 miles from Beirut, since Israel intensified its airstrikes against Hezbollah – fleeing the south where the bombardment has been focused.
+Thousands have poured into the city of Aley, about 12 miles from Beirut, after fleeing southern Lebanon where Israel has focused its airstrikes against Hezbollah.

-Schools and any other available buildings have been turned into shelters.
-“How many people we [have] received exactly is impossible to say, because the numbers keep rising”, said Badr Zeidan, the district governor coordinating the efforts.
-On Tuesday, the number was likely to have reached 10,000, he said.
-“We register them and then distribute them to schools or empty houses," Mr Zeidan said.
-"Some residents or house owners even donated their apartments."
+Schools and other buildings have been turned into shelters.
+“Some residents even donated their apartments,” said Badr Zeidan, the district governor coordinating the efforts.

+The numbers escaping the bombardment keep rising, he said, but are likely to have reached 10,000.
+“We register them and then distribute them to schools or empty houses.”

-Nasreen and her family arrived very early in the morning to Aley, having barely slept.
+Nasreen and her family arrived in Aley very early in the morning, having barely slept.
 “It took us 13 hours to get from Qana to Ghaziyeh, which usually takes less than one hour," she told The Independent.
-"After that it still took us 7 hours to get to Aley.
+“After that, it still took us 7 hours to get to Aley.
 We arrived at 3am.”

+At first, she wanted to stay in her family home, dismissing reports of an escalation as “the same as always”.

 The journey to Beirut was exhausting.
 “People were panicking, we had no food or water, and we saw missiles hit villages and buildings around us when we were stuck in the traffic jam.
 Ambulances could not pass, it was unbearable,” she said.

+The ministry added that the “vast majority” of those who were killed were unarmed civilians in their homes.
+Filippo Grandi, the United Nations high commissioner for refugees, also confirmed that two UN employees had been killed in Monday’s strikes.

-At least another six people were killed in another Israeli airstrike on Beirut Lebanon's health ministry said – with more than a dozen injured.
-The Israeli military said it had killed a senior Hezbollah commander, Ibrahim Qubaisi, who it said was the commander of Hezbollah's missiles and rocket force.
+At least six people were killed in another Israeli airstrike on Beirut, Lebanon’s health ministry said – with more than a dozen injured.
+The Israeli military said it had killed Ibrahim Qubaisi, who it claimed was the commander of Hezbollah’s missiles and rocket force.

 Israel has called on civilians to evacuate areas close to Hezbollah sites storing weapons, but residents may not know they are near.
-Israeli Prime Minister Benjamin Netanyahu said Israel would continue to pound Hezbollah targets and urged Lebanese citizens to escape the grip of Hezbollah leader Hassan Nasrallah.
+Prime minister Benjamin Netanyahu said Israel would continue to pound Hezbollah targets and urged Lebanese citizens to escape the grip of Hezbollah leader Hassan Nasrallah.

 “Anyone who has a missile in their living room and a rocket in their garage will not have a home," Mr Netanyahu said at an army base at an undisclosed location after the military said it had found ammunition in people’s homes.

-"Full-scale war is not in anyone's interest; even if the situation has escalated, a diplomatic solution is still possible," US President Joe Biden told the UN General Assembly in New York about the situation on the Israel-Lebanon border.
-To a round of applause, Mr Biden also called on Israel and Hamas to finalise the terms of a ceasefire and hostage release deal put forward by Washington, Qatar and Egypt.
+“Full-scale war is not in anyone’s interest; even if the situation has escalated, a diplomatic solution is still possible,” US president Joe Biden told the UN General Assembly in New York.
+To applause, Mr Biden also called on Israel and Hamas to finalise the terms of a ceasefire and hostage release deal put forward by Washington, Qatar and Egypt.

-In Aley, one official helping coordinate the Lebanon relief effort, Laura Mukhtar abu Hassan said that families have been arriving with up to 50 people.
+In Aley, one official helping coordinate the Lebanon relief effort, Laura Mukhtar abu Hassan, said families have been arriving with up to 50 people.
 “People are in a very bad shape.
-They need food, diapers and milk for children and don't have the medicines they need", she said while showing a long list of medicines people are in urgent need of.
+They need food, diapers and milk for children and don’t have the medicines they need,” she said while showing a long list of urgently needed medication.

 Jadi Hassan Abdallah fled from Maarakeh, about 50 miles south of Beirut, and is also waiting to get shelter with his family.
 “The friend of my son got killed in a village close to us yesterday.
 I see the fear in my son’s eyes.”
 He thinks that this is possibly the start of a month-long war.

-Mr Abdallah did not pack anything before he fled with his and his brother’s families.
-“All I have are these clothes", he said, wearing just a t-shirt, shorts and flip-flops.
-“They warned people close to [Hezbollah] sites to evacuate, but we have nothing close by, so we thought we could stay.
+Mr Abdallah did not pack anything before he fled with his family and that of his brother.
+“All I have are these clothes,” he said, wearing just a T-shirt, shorts and flip-flops.
+“They warned people close to [Hezbollah] sites to evacuate but we have nothing close by, so we thought we could stay.
 Then we saw missiles everywhere close to our home.”

 He is worried about where they have to spend the coming weeks and how to earn money.
 “I sell second-hand clothes, and if I don’t work, I don’t have an income,” he said.

-Mr Abdallah remembers the 2006 war, when Israel invaded the south of Lebanon in a month-long, large-scale offensive in mainly southern Lebanon and the southern suburbs of Beirut.
-“Back then I was in the south as well and fled to Syria.
-We were very well received there," Mr Abdallah said.
-"But now the situation is much more severe.
+Mr Abdallah remembered the 2006 war, when Israel invaded the south of Lebanon in a month-long, large-scale offensive.
+“Back then, I was in the south as well and fled to Syria.
+We were very well received there,” Mr Abdallah said.
+“But now the situation is much more severe.
 There are more missiles and they destroy everything.
 They even bombed our neighbour.
 We know him very well and he is not with Hezbollah.
 All he does is farm tobacco.”

-Rola Saad just got relocated to a school in Aley with her brother's family.
-“We are afraid of a big war.
+Rola Saad has just been relocated to a school in Aley with her brother’s family.
+“We are afraid for a big war.
 We hope the international community interferes and ensures concessions from both parties.
 A larger war will be horrible, all sides have victims, also in Israel.
 All we want is just to go back home and live our lives.”

 Join our commenting forum